firstname.lastname@example.org or 062 258 3547 or 084 519 0380

 *NOTE: We unfortunately cannot home puppies under 6 months if they will be alone all day.

 Experience has taught us that this invariably results in depressed or destructive dogs which dig, bark all day, chew everything up, and don’t learn basic discipline.
 This is not pleasant for the adoptive family, or for the puppy, and these pups are often returned.

 It is cruel to leave a small puppy alone all day as they are sociable animals and they become very lonely and depressed.
 It is also unsafe – puppies get into mischief and you will not be there to supervise.
 There is also the issue of dog theft of puppies left alone.

 If you have your heart set on a puppy, but work all day, we highly recommend finding a puppy daycare in your area; you’ll have a much happier, well-adjusted, obedient dog.

 Note: Please bear with us!
-FAW is entirely run by volunteers, most of whom have full-time jobs, are students, have families, etc. Please call during office hours and leave a detailed message or send us an email.
+FAW is entirely run by volunteers.
+Please call during office hours and leave a detailed message or send us an email.
 Thank you for your understanding and patience!